IvanMochan/OnlineShop/README.md

 Before running the project do the following:

-OnlineShop\appsettings.json, Line 10 and Line 11, Change the Key and Secret to yours (more information on https://developer.paypal.com/home/)
+OnlineShop\appsettings.json, Line 10 and Line 11, Change the Key and Secret to yours (more information on https://developer.paypal.com/home/).

-OnlineShop\Controllers\AccountController.cs, Line 162 and Line 168, Change the verification code sending email OnlineShop\Models\Db\OnlineShopContext.cs, Line 40, Change the server name to yours
+OnlineShop\Controllers\AccountController.cs, Line 162 and Line 168, Change the verification code sending email.

+OnlineShop\Models\Db\OnlineShopContext.cs, Line 40, Change the server name to yours.

 ## 📄 License